fread-ink/linux-2.6.35.3-imx5-kindle4/README.md

 The incentive for doing this at all is that modern buildroot needs 2.6.32 or newer.
 I believe this is due to the modern version of binutils not supporting anything earlier.

-Freescale also has a newer 3.x kernel in their git repo and it may be that it works for i.MX5 but the focus is definitely on the i.MX6 series (I'm not sure if it works for i.MX5 but it might) and Amazon has not released Yoshi sources for anything newer than 2.6.31.
+Freescale also has a newer 3.x kernel in their git repo but the focus is definitely on the i.MX6 series (I'm not sure if it works for i.MX5 but it might) and Amazon has not released Yoshi sources for anything newer than 2.6.31.

 For i.MX 6 there is a fully modern kernel in [the wandboard kernel repo](https://github.com/wandboard-org/linux) and at least board-specific code for the Kindles for some earlier 3.x kernels so I plan to create a different repo for i.MX 6 e-ink readers.